grafana/grafana-amazonprometheus-datasource/docs/sources/troubleshooting.md

 This document provides solutions to common issues you may encounter when configuring or using the Amazon Managed Service for Prometheus data source.
 For configuration instructions, refer to [Configure the Amazon Managed Service for Prometheus data source](https://grafana.com/docs/plugins/grafana-amazonprometheus-datasource/latest/configure/).

+## Plugin and interface errors

+These errors occur when the plugin is outdated or fails to load in the Grafana interface.

+### "Plugin not found", "Datasource not found", or blank settings tabs

+An outdated plugin version is a common cause of interface errors and missing settings.

+**Symptoms:**

+- The data source settings tabs are blank or fail to render.
+- Errors such as **Plugin not found** or **Datasource not found** appear.
+- The browser console shows JavaScript errors such as `TypeError: Cannot read properties of undefined`.

+**Solutions:**

+1. Check the installed plugin version.
+Navigate to **Plugins and data** > **Plugins** and select **Amazon Managed Service for Prometheus**.
+1. If an update is available, click **Update** to install the latest version.
+In Grafana Cloud, plugins update automatically.
+1. After updating, reload the data source configuration page.
+1. Confirm your Grafana version meets the plugin's minimum requirement.
+For the supported versions, refer to [Requirements](https://grafana.com/docs/plugins/grafana-amazonprometheus-datasource/latest/#requirements).
+1. If the errors persist, restart Grafana and clear your browser cache.

 ## Authentication errors

 These errors occur when AWS credentials are invalid, missing, or don't have the required permissions, or when the SigV4 authentication option isn't enabled on your instance.